 \enlargethispage{20pt}

 \dataccess{The data presented here will be provided in an online supplement (\pangaea) upon approval for publication.
-Data and code is additionally available here \nsc.}
+Our code is additionally available here \nsc.}

-\aucontribute{D.~Feldmann designed/performed the simulations, analysed the data, and created Figs.~\ref{fig:map}--\ref{fig:subcrit}, \ref{fig:spirals}.
-M.~Avila designed/coordinated the research, analysed the data and wrote the first draft.
-D.~Borrero-Echeverry conducted the experiments and analysed the data presented in Fig.~ \ref{fig:lifetimes}.
-All authors edited and approved the manuscript.}
+\aucontribute{D.~Feldmann designed/performed the simulations, analysed the data, and created all figures.
+M.~Avila designed/coordinated the research and analysed the data.
+All authors contributed to writing the manuscript and have approved it.}

 \competing{The authors declare that they have no competing interests.}